bhofmei/jbplugin-screenshot/README.md

 Hiding track labels only works for JBrowse v1.12.3 when HideTracksButton plugin is activated.
 If browser is an earlier version and/or the plugin is not activates, track labels will always be shown.

+Canvas Feature tracks are great when browsing but don't show up as well in screenshots.
+If you'd like to convert a canvas feature track to HTML feature track when taking the screenshot, click the "HTML feature" checkbox on that track's configuration.
+The style/look of the features is controlled by the track "style.className" configuration.

 **Note:** Due to the nature of URL-encoded screenshots, default track configurations will be used unless overriden by settings selected in this dialog box.
 Locally added tracks, such as combination tracks, will not be included.

 ## Support for Additional Plugins